Eddio0141/UniTASTestClients/README.md

 TODO: finish this

+## Movie test
+The test runner will set a flag in the running game via event callback for movie start / soft restart This flag will in return let movie tests start running from the specified timing

 ## Scene setup
 There is one scene with one object that has all the scripts named `Tests` Any extra scenes and objects should be automatically generated